 - A transaction statement, which is a paper or electronic statement by the business transferring ownership of the product attesting that it has complied with the DQSA.

-Important nuances apply within each sector, but the traceability obligations effective January 1, 2015 generally require businesses to (i) provide the transaction information, transaction history, and transaction statement to the subsequent owner for each transaction, and (ii) capture and maintain for six years the transaction information, transaction history, and transaction statement for each transaction, whether as the buyer or as the seller.
-This obligation begins on January 1, 2015 for manufacturers, wholesaler distributors, and repackagers, but the FDA granted a four-month period of enforcement discretion.
-Dispensers were provided until July 1, 2015 to begin providing, capturing, and maintaining the information, but were also granted four months of enforcement discretion.
+Important nuances apply within each sector, but the traceability obligations effective May 1, 2015 generally require businesses to (i) provide the transaction information, transaction history, and transaction statement to the subsequent owner for each transaction, and (ii) capture and maintain for six years the transaction information, transaction history, and transaction statement for each transaction, whether as the buyer or as the seller.
+This obligation began on May 1, 2015 (delayed from January 1, 2015) for manufacturers, wholesaler distributors, and repackagers, but the FDA granted a four-month period of enforcement discretion.
+Dispensers were provided until March 1, 2016 (delayed from July 1, 2015) to begin providing, capturing, and maintaining the information, but were also granted four months of enforcement discretion.

 Many questions have arisen during the implementation of these requirements.
 See the PDSA letter to the FDA re: DSCSA Q&As for some of the commonly encountered questions.